NorahSalem/fend-web-optimization/README.md

 Here are some print screens showing the results for the tests on my computer:

 ![psi-ngrok with strategy: desktop](https://sc-cdn.scaleengine.net/i/6d15ca45b2282f3075808d3588198226.png)

-![psi-ngrok with strategy: mobile](https://sc-cdn.scaleengine.net/i/80fea49390099574c011c273d6c2e65c.png)
+**Desktop results:** as the image above shows, desktop got a PageSpeed score of 96.

+![psi-ngrok with strategy: mobile](https://sc-cdn.scaleengine.net/i/80fea49390099574c011c273d6c2e65c.png) **Mobile results:** as the image above shows, mobile got a PageSpeed score of 97 with a usability socre of 100.

 ### Website Optimization Specifications